-With the Proposed Actions, though the passive open space ratio in the non-residential study area for the Parkchester sub-district would experience a decrease of over five percent from No-Action conditions (13.4 percent), it would remain above the City's planning goal ratio of 0.15 acres per 1,000 non-residents, at 0.47 acres per 1,000 non-residents.
-Therefore, non-residents in the 1⁄2-mile study area for the Parkchester sub-district would continue to be well-served by passive open space resources, and there would be no significant adverse impact to daytime passive open space users in the non-residential study area as a result of the Proposed Actions.
+In the future with the Proposed Actions, though the passive open space ratio in the non-residential study area for the Parkchester sub-district would experience a decrease of over five percent from No-Action conditions (13.4 percent), it would remain above the City's planning goal ratio of 0.15 acres per 1,000 non-residents, at 0.47 acres per 1,000 non-residents.
+Therefore, non-residents in the 1/4-mile study area for the Parkchester sub-district would continue to be well-served by passive open space resources, and there would be no significant adverse impact to daytime passive open space users in the non-residential study area as a result of the Proposed Actions.